OrhanAyyildizSDET/OrhanAyyildizSDET/README.md

 My name is Orhan Ayyıldız and I am fresh Software Quality Tester.
 Here some informations about me;

+👉I am currently working on mikrogrup company

+👉I finished SoftITo backend course with success

-👉I am currently working on patika bootcamp project
+👉I worked on patika bootcamp project

 👉I am looking to collaborate with other IT peoples